ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/deploy-app.md

     https://192.168.22.120:30100
     ```

-Your app is now up and running at the aaddress printed in your terminal!
+Your app is now up and running at the address printed in your terminal!

 !!! tip
     You can visit the IP address easily by right-clicking on the link (wih the line under it) in your terminal and selecting `Open Link`